 Conduct internal audits, optimize processes, prepare for external assessments, continuous improvement

-Begin your implementation journey with Section 1.1: The Business Case for Responsible AI to understand the strategic imperatives driving responsible AI adoption, then proceed to establish your Core Ethical Principles.
+Start with Section 1.1: The Business Case for Responsible AI for the case and the obligations it answers, then set your Core Ethical Principles.